dtinit/data-transfer-project/e2e/README.md

 ## What a green run does and does not prove

-**Does:** a job was created and authorized over HTTP, a worker claimed it, the exporter produced data, the copier moved it, and the importer received the exact expected payload.
+**Does:** a job was created and authorized over HTTP — including a real OAuth2 token exchange, for Imgur — a worker claimed it, the exporter produced data, the copier recursed over paginated listings and sub-resources, image bytes made a round trip through `LocalTempFileStore`, and the importer delivered every one of them to the right album, byte for byte.

 **Does not:**